Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Introduction and Main results

-\noindstep Let $R$ be local, then a reductive $R$-group scheme $\bG$ has a strictly proper parabolic subgroup scheme if and only if it is totally isotropic in the terminology of~\cite{CesnaviciusProblems} (or strongly locally isotropic in the terminology of~\cite{FedorovGrSerreNonSC}). \end{remarks}
+\noindstep If $R$ is any local ring, then a reductive $R$-group scheme $\bG$ has a strictly proper parabolic subgroup scheme if and only if it is totally isotropic in the terminology of~\cite{CesnaviciusProblems} (or strongly locally isotropic in the terminology of~\cite{FedorovGrSerreNonSC}).
+If $R$ is only semi-local, one can imagine that a totally isotropic $\bG$ has a strictly proper parabolic $R$-subgroup scheme locally over $R$ but not globally.
+I expect that this cannot actually happen if $R$ is regular.

+\noindstep In~\cite[Prop.~5.1]{FedorovCesnavicius} a stronger result is proved: under the same assumption on $R$, the Grothendieck--Serre conjecture holds for all totally isotropic reductive $R$-group schemes.
+The argument of~\cite{FedorovCesnavicius} is completely different.
+It is unlikely that Theorem~\ref{th:AlmostTrivial} below can be proved in full generality by the methods of~\cite{FedorovCesnavicius}. \end{remarks}

 Let $(R,\fm)$ be a regular local ring.
 Recall that $R$ is \emph{unramified\/} if $R/pR$ is regular, where $p$ is the characteristic of the residue field $R/\fm$.
-It follows from Theorem~\ref{th:Main} that the Grothendieck--Serre conjecture holds for simply-connected totally isotropic reductive group schemes over unramified regular local rings:
+It follows from Theorem~\ref{th:Main} that the Grothendieck--Serre conjecture holds for simply-connected, totally isotropic reductive group schemes over unramified regular local rings:

-\begin{corollary} Let $R$ be an unramified regular local ring and $\bG$ be a simply-connected totally isotropic reductive $R$-group scheme.
+\begin{corollary} Let $R$ be an unramified regular local ring and let $\bG$ be a simply-connected totally isotropic reductive $R$-group scheme.
 Then a $\bG$-torsor over $R$ is trivial, provided that it is trivial over the fraction field of $R$. \end{corollary} \begin{proof} If $R$ contains a field, then it coincides with its fiber $R/pR$, and the statement follows from~\cite{FedorovPanin,PaninFiniteFieldsIzvestiya}.
 Otherwise, $R$ is a flat $\cO$-algebra, where $\cO=\Z_{p\Z}$.
 The special fiber of the projection $\Spec R\to\Spec\cO$ is equal to $R/pR$; by definition of unramifiedness it is regular, thus it is geometrically regular over $\Z/p\Z$ because $\Z/p\Z$ is perfect.
 Since $R$ is regular, the generic fiber of $\Spec R\to\Spec\cO$ is regular (and thus geometrically regular).
-Hence we can apply Theorem~\ref{th:Main}. \end{proof} We note that, as follows from the above proof and Remark~\ref{rem:rem}\eqref{rem:regular}, every unramified Noetherian local ring is regular.
+Hence we can apply Theorem~\ref{th:Main}. \end{proof}